Control emissions at the cylinder level, with Zero CO, Zero HC and near zero NO

 Different Parts of the world shall need to generate and transfer electricity, to vehicles for multiple battery re-charges at many future homes and road locations.
 That needs us to generate additional electricity to compensate for the electric wire travel losses, to reach the many remote and usual electric car users.

 Battery driven cars need costly Power Reserves, when Solar Power has no Sun for a few days to operate and generate electricity, and/or in conjunction with any Wind power losses that occur.

 Varied sizes of larger Relative Motion Engines can be utilized to generate the needed electric power as a local supplier at better fuel efficiency, and can hybrid with a wind turbine, to either save on maintenance or to replace the a connected pressure accumulator, to enhance a wind generated power output by 50-100%.

 Let us not forget the additional pollution created by battery production factories and their added battery production waste disposal.
 That alone will in the future, requires balancing that pollution potential.

-The Relative-Motion Concepts have to apply, not only to internal combustion methods in an engine, but to local electric generation, where we can move again from the battery model to the combustion-generator car model.
+The Relative-Motion Concepts have to apply, not only to internal combustion methods in an engine, but to local electric generation.

 It is possible that our World is moving to more centralized business models, with less retail overhead, yet with the potential mileage efficiency gains furnished by the Relative Motion Means, the electricity cost when generated from fossil fuels with a Relative Motion Method, in a vehicle or in a power plant, shall be at a much lower cost per mile compared with any other electrical cost generated from other sources.